JohnAzedo/DSAcademy/README.md

 # DSAcademy
 Notes and projects of the data science course taught by the data science academy.

-## Índice
+## Summary

-- Modulo #8: Módulos Python para Análise de Dados
+- Module#8: Python Modules for Data Analysis